 In the vidIQ extension, you can quickly access the tool via the real-time stats bar.
 Here's what that looks like:

 If you click the drop-down menu and select Most Viewed, this window will open in your browser:

-When you think you have your next video idea, input some of the keywords you might rank for in this tool.
+When you think you have your next video idea, input some keywords you might rank for in this tool.
 You may discover that no creators have posted about the topic in months.
-Depending on how many views per hour the topic is getting, you may have an opportunity to compete with older videos on YouTube.

 When you’re ready, post a few Shorts to your YouTube channel.
-We've seen gaming channels grow by posting short videos, and we’re not talking about small spurts here and there.
-It’s very possible to start with a few hundred subscribers and gain 1M in just three months.
+We've seen gaming channels grow with this content, and we’re not talking about small spurts here and there.
+It’s possible to gain 1 million subscribers in three months.

 Speedrun Your Way to Monetization